kbsriharsha/APTS_ApplicantParsingAndTrackingSystem/README.md

 # APTS_ApplicantParsingAndTrackingSystem ![](https://img.shields.io/badge/Harsha-Karpurapu-brightgreen.svg?colorB=ff0000)

 ### Objectives:
-- Extracts the important information from the resume
+- Extract the important information from the resume
 - Matches the resume to the provided expertise list (This list was provided by *Vinod* to Harsha)
 - Matches the resume to the Job description (For Concept purpose, I have downloaded the data engineer resume from the job board of travelers insurance)